 Now, advocates are pushing for new funding models to prevent those beds from filling again.

 Currently, Baltimore’s community violence intervention (CVI) programs operate on roughly $8 million annually, a fraction of the city’s police $600 million budget.
-Advocates argue that redirecting some police funding toward CVI efforts could further reduce crime.
+Advocates argue that redirecting some police funding toward CVI programs could further reduce crime.